jpmml/jpmml-evaluator-python/README.md

 The communication with the JPMML-Evaluator library is managed by a `jpmml_evaluator.JavaBackend` object.

-Currently, it's possible to choose between three backends implementations:
+Currently, it's possible to choose between three backend implementations:

 | &nbsp; | JPype | PyJNIus | Py4J |
 |--------|-------|---------|------|